synrc/n2o/README.md

         end,
         chat_loop().

-And try to compare how this functionality would be implemented with your favourite language / framework.
+And try to compare how this functionality would be implemented with your favourite language/framework.

 Clean codebase
 ------------------------------